bgoldbeck/warhammer-assist/README.md

-# eso-assist
+# warhammer-assist

-Helper tool for assisting with playing the Elder Scrolls Online
+Helper tool for assisting with playing Warhammer: Age of Reckoning